 Deleted Scene: This movie, like the others, has its fair share of deleted scenes.
 One of the more notable ones is where Qui-Gon and Anakin start to depart from Tatooine.
 One of Maul's sith droids attempts to tail them, only for Qui-Gon to suddenly slice it down, and then explaining they need to hurry back to the ship.
 This scene explained why immediately in the next scene, they were running back to the ship when the previous scene had them walking calmly from the market.

-Star-Making Role: Both Ewan McGregor and Natalie Portman were well respected actors but were in either small roles or independent films.
+Both Ewan McGregor and Natalie Portman were well-respected actors but were in either small roles or independent films.
 This movie made them big names.
 Ray Park also fits in, as his presence in the final battle was one of the most memorable parts of the movie.

-On the other hand, it was a Star Derailing Role for Jake Lloyd.
+On the other hand, it was a Star-Derailing Role for Jake Lloyd.
 He was never a star, but he had a respectable career as a child actor before this film.
 He did one movie after it and then quit acting.
 He said in a recent interview though that he's pursuing a career in film editing, so he isn't totally gone from the movie-making scene.
 One can only hope he has/had access to Wil Wheaton as a mentor.